brikis98/yevgeniy-brikman-homepage/_posts/2026-01-14-gen-ai-snake-eating-its-own-tail.md

 projects around the house, how to rehab a minor injury, how to cook eggs without giving them a sulfuric taste/smell, and much more.
 And I learned most of these without reading anyone's book or blog.

 And that's a problem.
-I suspect much of the content I got from the LLM was extracted from books and blog posts, with no attribution.
+Much of the content I got from the GenAI tools was extracted from books and blog posts, with no attribution.
 Even worse, some of this content was extracted illegally.
-Last year, [Anthropic agreed to pay $1.5 billion to settle a class-action lawsuit](https://www.theguardian.com/technology/2025/sep/05/anthropic-settlement-ai-book-lawsuit) for training their LLMs on over 500,000 pirated books.
+Last year, [Anthropic agreed to pay $1.5B to settle a class-action lawsuit](https://www.theguardian.com/technology/2025/sep/05/anthropic-settlement-ai-book-lawsuit) for training their LLMs on over 500,000 pirated books.
 That included several of my previous books!